 Medallia aims to help other companies being loved by their customers.
 We provide a software system for Operational Customer Experience Management, which aggregates and analyzes customer satisfaction data in real time to provide clients with insights as to what their customers think about them and how they need to improve.

 I was a member of the Cloud Fabric team, which was creating Medallia's next generation architecture and infrastructure, using technologies such as Aurora, Mesos, ZooKeeper, Kafka, and Docker.
 I was primarily developing a deployer that runs on top of Aurora, and I also made modifications to Docker in order to support the distributed filesystem Ceph.

 Prior to that, I was a member of the External Services team, which owned the integration functionality of the Medallia system.
 I primarily worked with our configurable data import component, performing bugfixes, performance bottleneck analysis, and developing some new features.
 This also involved the operational aspect of being on call 24/7 every sixth week.

-In both teams, the programming language is Java 8, and the database engine is PostgreSQL 9.4.
+In both teams, the programming language was Java 8, and the database engine was PostgreSQL 9.4.

 Bekk Consulting AS (Norway)